MemTest86: History

-BadRAM patch

 Starting from MemTest86 2.3, the program can output a list of bad RAM regions in the format expected by the BadRAM patch for the Linux kernel.
 GRUB2 is able to supply this same information to an unpatched kernel, making the BadRAM patch unnecessary.
-Microsoft Windows has a similar feature (badmemorylist/badmemoryaccess), but manual conversion is required for setting it up.

-PassMark purchase

 In February 2013, the original MemTest86 was sold to PassMark.
 The BIOS version was updated under GPL until version 4.3.7.

 MemTest86 Version 5.0 (3 December 2013) was rewritten for UEFI booting (initially with fallback to BIOS booting on non-UEFI systems), allowing for secure boot approval and mouse support.
 All UEFI versions are released under a proprietary freeware license.
 Version 6.0 (13 Feb 2015) adds support for DDR4 RAM, and a row-hammer test based on research from Yoongu Kim, et al..
 Version 8.0 removed backward compatibility with non-UEFI systems, requiring a separate download of the older version 4.3.7.